aiven/aiven-docs/docs/products/clickhouse/howto/run-federated-queries.md

 ### Query a virtual table

-Instead of specifying the URL of the resource in every query, it\'s possible to create a virtual table using the URL table engine.
+Instead of specifying the URL of the resource in every query, it's possible to create a virtual table using the URL table engine.
 This can be achieved by running a DDL CREATE statement similar to the following: